Mozarabs: Culture and religion

-During both his first marriage to Agnes of Aquitaine and his second marriage to Constance of Burgundy, both of whom were devout Roman Catholics, king Alfonso VI of Castile was under constant pressure to eradicate the Mozarab rite.
+During both his first marriage to Agnes of Aquitaine and his second marriage to Constance of Burgundy, both of whom were devout Catholics, King Alfonso VI of Castile was under constant pressure to eradicate the Mozarabic Rite.
 A popular legend states that Alfonso VI submitted the Mozarab liturgy and its Roman counterpart to ordeal by fire, putting the fix in for the Catholic rite.
 Hence, the Mozarab liturgy was abolished in 1086.
+The Mozarabic Chapel in the Cathedral of Toledo still uses the Mozarabic Rite and music.

 In 1126, a great number of Mozarabs were expelled to North Africa by the Almoravids.
 Other Mozarabs fled to Northern Iberia.
 This constituted the end of the Mozarabic culture in Al-Andalus.
 For a while, both in North Africa and in Northern Iberia, the Mozarabs managed to maintain their own separate cultural identity.
 However, in North Africa, they were eventually Islamized.

 Over the course of the 12th and 13th centuries, there unrolled a steady process of the impoverishment of Mozarab cultivators, as more and more land came under control of magnates and ecclesiastical corporations.
 The latter, under the influence of the Benedictine bishop of Cluny Bernard, and the Archbishop of Toledo Rodrigo Jiménez de Rada, who was himself the principal buyer of Mozarab property in the early 13th century fomented a segregationalist policy under the cloak of religious nationalism.
 Jiménez de Rada's bias is symbolized in his coining of the semi-erudite etymology of the word Mozarab from Mixti Arabi, connoting the contamination of this group by overexposure to infidel customs, if not by migration.

-At Toledo, king Alfonso VI of Castile did not recognize the Mozarabs as a separate legal community, and thus accentuated a steady decline which led to the complete absorption of the Mozarabs by the general community by the end of the 15th century.
+At Toledo, King Alfonso VI of Castile did not recognize the Mozarabs as a separate legal community, and thus accentuated a steady decline which led to the complete absorption of the Mozarabs by the general community by the end of the 15th century.
 As a result, the Mozarabic culture had been practically lost.
-Cardinal Cisneros, aware of the Mozarabic liturgy historical value and liturgical richness, undertook the task of guaranteeing its continuation, and to this end gathered all the codices and texts to be found in the city.
+Cardinal Francisco Jiménez de Cisneros, aware of the Mozarabic liturgy historical value and liturgical richness, undertook the task of guaranteeing its continuation, and to this end gathered all the codices and texts to be found in the city.
 After they had been carefully studied by specialists, they were classified and in 1502 the Missal and Breviary were printed.
-They revitalised the faith and a Chapel was instituted at the Cathedral, with its own priests which still exists today.
+They revitalized the faith and a chapel was instituted at the cathedral, with its own priests which still exists today.

 The Mozarab Missal of Silos is the oldest Western manuscript on paper, written in the 11th century.
 The Mozarab community in Toledo continues to thrive to this day.
 It is made of 1,300 families whose genealogies can be traced back to the ancient Mozarabs.